cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

 ```

-Perform the open action on the button click event in `JavaScript`:
+Perform the open action on the button's click event in `JavaScript`:

 ```ts
 public static onclick(){